grafana/mimir/pkg/scheduler/DESIGN.md

 - varying distributions of requests between fast and slow query components
 - tenant-querier shuffle sharding

-The benchmark results showed that the Phase 2 solution massively outperformed the Phase 1 solution.
+The benchmark results showed that Solution 2 massively outperformed Solution 1.

 Improvements for queue latency for the ingester-only queries range from around 5x improvement for scenarios with lower percentages of slow queries to the store-gateways,